linode/docs/docs/guides/development/python/how-to-slice-strings-using-python/index.md

 ### Positive Indexing

 The traditional method of string indexing is to count upwards from zero starting with the leftmost character in the string.
-The index increments by one with each character as the string are read from left to right.
+The index increments by one with each character as the strings are read from left to right.
 This is referred to as *positive indexing*.
 The first character has an index of `0`, the character at position `x` has an index `x - 1`, and the last character in the string has an index of `string_length - 1`.
 If the index is greater than `string_length - 1`, Python returns the error `IndexError: string index out of range`.
 The following chart shows how the Python string index works using the six-character string `Linode` as an example.

 | L | i | n | o | d | e |
 |:-:|:-:|:-:|:-:|:-:|:-:|
 | 0 | 1 | 2 | 3 | 4 | 5 |

-*   The first character of the string is `L`.
+- The first character of the string is `L`.
 It has an index of `0` and is accessed using `[0]`.
-*   The third character of the string is `n`.
+- The third character of the string is `n`.
 It has an index of `2` and is accessed using `[2]`.
-*   The final character of the string is `e`.
+- The final character of the string is `e`.
 It has an index of `5` and is accessed using `[5]`.

 The following example illustrates how string indexing works using real Python code.
 Use string indexing to select the third character from `testString`.
 The character retrieved by the expression `testString[2]` is assigned to `indexChar` and printed out.

     testString = "Linode"
     indexChar = testString[2]
     print(indexChar)

 {{< output >}}
 n
 {{< /output >}}